Kwakwa0/ML-EDA/README.md

 - `version_1.csv` - First cleaned version of the dataset.
 - `README.md` - Project summary and documentation.

-## Contribution & Feedback
-Feel free to contribute by improving data analysis techniques or suggesting new insights.
-Open a pull request or start a discussion!
 Author: Kwaku Kwakwa

 Repository: https://github.com/Kwakwa0/ML-EDA
 # ML-EDA